kuleuven/iRODS-User-Training/03_Metalnx_Handson_User-Training.md

 You can find the files used for the exercises in the [git repository](https://github.com/hpcleuven/KULeuven-iRODS-User-Training) of this training, in the 'data' folder.

-You can download the files mentioned in the exercises as follows:
+You can download the repository as a Zip-file by clicking on the green 'code' button and selecting 'Download ZIP'.
-* Click on the file
-* Click on 'raw'
-* Right click and select 'save as'.
 Alternatively, you can clone the repository from the command line.